Halsey and Evan Peters Couple Up at the AHS 100th Episode Celebration

 He went the extra mile and even rocked a shaggy black wig and long mustache that matched the late singer's.

-And while Halsey and Evan have yet to talk about their romance publicly, they didn't mind showing some PDA on the red carpet.
+And while Halsey and Evan have yet to talk about their romance publicly, they didn't mind showing some PDA for the night-time affair.
+According to an insider, the dynamic duo "have been attached to each other all night."

 NEMO/ CPR/ D. SANCHEZ / BACKGRID